juupje/CSVToLaTeX/README.md

-# CSVToLaTeX
+# ToLaTeXTables
-A Python script to convert CSV files to LaTeX tables.
+A Python script to convert CSV files, numpy arrays and DataFrames to LaTeX tables.